Calzone, Stromboli, and Roll: Weehawken Folded Pizza Secrets

 difference between calzone stromboli and roll

-Folded Pizza also called Turnover fill, was invented way earlier than the popular flatbread Pizza or NY-Style Pizza.
-Among the 3 popular folded pizzas are Calzone, Stromboli, and Roll.
-Though the end result looks simple, making stuffed pizza is the art of heating and cooling.
-Folded Pizzas share the same basic: pizza dough, cheese, and then filling and toppings.
+Folded pizza, also known as a turnover fill, was invented long before the popular flatbread pizza or NY-Style Pizza.
+Among the three most popular folded pizzas are calzone, stromboli, and roll.
+Though they look simple, making stuffed pizza is truly the art of heating and cooling.
+Folded pizzas share a basic recipe: pizza dough, cheese, and then a variety of fillings and toppings.

-Many things could go wrong with baking a folded pizza.
-Each baked unit is a masterpiece: Here are a few challenges.
+Many things can go wrong when baking a folded pizza, and each baked unit is a masterpiece.
+Here are a few challenges:

-• Sealing the folded pizza is fun, but when baking, the cheese melts and overflows making a serious mess in the oven, and packing material.
+• Sealing: Sealing the folded pizza is fun, but when baking, melted cheese can overflow, creating a serious mess in the oven and packing materials.

-A Well Done and crispy baked Calzone is brownish in the bottom and on the sides, not charcoal-looking like.
+A well-done, crispy Calzone should be golden brown on the bottom and sides -- not charcoal-looking like.

-A quick breakdown of the many different types of popular folded pizza:
+Here's a quick breakdown of the different types of popular folded pizzas:

 Calzone